 Homemade wonton soup!
 These wontons are filled with a juicy pork and prawn / shrimp filling and will knock your socks off.
-I have a couple of cheeky tips and when you see my step by step photos, you are going to be so surprised how fast and EASY these are to make.
+With step by step photos and a recipe video, you’re going to be a Wonton Wrapping Master in no time!
+Added bonus: Best standby freezer meal ever and super healthy (350 calories for a bowl!)

-Simply being the operative word here.
 I think wontons are one of those things that many people don’t think to make, assuming they are really tedious and take ages.
 But they don’t!!
-The filling takes minutes to make (literally – 5 minutes) and wrapping the wontons is super fast if you use my method!
+The wonton filling takes minutes to make (literally – 5 minutes) and wrapping the wontons is quite fast if you use my method!

 So I think my mother was a bit disgruntled when I told her I was using Maggie’s Wonton filling for this post because it’s better than hers.
 I sent her away with samples, and she agreed that Maggie’s Wontons are fantastic, but didn’t admit it was better.